PHASE 3 OF 7

 Build Your Lego Library

-• Twilio voice calls — triggering, receiving, and processing audio
+• Twilio voice: triggering, receiving, processing audio

-• Supabase real-time subscriptions and auth flows
+• Supabase: real-time subscriptions and auth flows

-• File uploads, WebSocket connections, deployment pipelines
+• Infra: file uploads, WebSockets, deployment pipelines

 Weeks before